10 Things To Do With Kids in Midtown NYC

 New York’s backyard is large and rambling and full of fun.
 Get a map or download the Central Park Conservancy’s App to help you find the many cool playgrounds, the marionette theater, the zoos and big open spaces.
 Sometimes kids skip the playgrounds in favor of climbing the large rocks the pop up here and there.
 It’s one of the few New York spots where locals and tourists easily mingle.
 There is something for every age, though maybe not for all ages.

 I think The Museum of Modern Art is the most accessible of New York’s modern art museums (though the ramp at the Guggenheim is pretty cool).
 MOMA offers excellent family tours on Saturday morning with specific programs for 4YOs, 5-to-10YOs and 11-to-14YOs.
 They begin right when the museum opens, which helps to beat the sometimes large crowds.

 Where To Stay in Midtown Manhattan:

-The Lexington New York City sits within 15 blocks of all these attractions.
+The Lexington New York City, which sits within 15 blocks of all these attractions is one of the best hotels for families.
 Its art deco roots, whimsical modern interiors and curated art collections (top) make it feel like the sort of place you expect to stay in New York City (it was glamorous enough for Marilyn Monroe and Joe Dimaggio in their day).

 In spite of its focus on swanky style the hotel welcomes kids and pets.
 If you need a night in with a pizza or Chinese (both very New York), all rooms have streaming TV with Netflix, Hulu and other apps.
 There is a Starbucks in the lobby and the onsite restaurant, Raffles, is handy for those busy sightseeing days when you want to something easy but still good for dinner.